Updated: Apr 19

 What is the most challenging activity in branding?
 I’d say name selection.
 Before engaging your team and organization resources in an expensive and long branding project, make sure you prioritize a proper time for the brand name selection.
 Many branding agencies and consultants will not go the extra mile to help you create a great new brand name.
 This is simply because it will consume many billed hours; because you know your business better; and also because you have a whole team who is more eager and excited about the new brand than any external partner.

 Selecting a brand name is not just about coached fancy brainstorming workshops, sticky notes, and flip charts.
-It is about thinking till your brain hurts.
+It is about thinking until your brain hurts.
 It is about a small group of highly creative and passionate people doing individual and group brainstorming, over and over again, generating long lists, research, play with vocabularies, and challenge their minds.

-There are few key facts you need to consider before starting a new brand name selection process.
+There are a few key facts you need to consider before starting a new brand name selection process.
 The process demands time and dedication.
 It is not an action item to be squeezed in one or two working days.
 A name stays with your brand across its entire life cycle deserves a proper time allocation.

 You have no choice but to be creative and out-of-the-box thinker simply because almost all simple and straight forward brand names are already taken.
 Fortunately, there is always a great brand name out there yet to be discovered.
 You just have to work harder to find it.
 Do not settle for mediocre or safe brand names.
 The brand name selection process is iterative in nature.
 Ideas usually start weak and limited and then mature gradually.
 So don’t panic if you don’t find your great name in the first few days of trials.
 Let people sleep on it, dream about it, and think about it for a few weeks if necessary.
 The more you think about it, the higher quality you will get.